step_dummy_extract()

 .- other

-A single character value for the "other" category.
+A single character value for the other category, default to

 A function that defines the naming convention for new dummy columns.
 See Details below.